Making a gift of certain amounts of money or assets can be a valuable exemption from Inheritance Tax.

-Please contact us to discuss your options further, as we are able to advise you on the best options available to suit your own personal circumstances.
+Please contact me to discuss your options further, as we are able to advise you on the best options available to suit your own personal circumstances.

 The information on this website is based on our interpretation of the current law and HMRC practice.
 Taxation legislation and HMRC practice may be subject to unforeseen changes in the future.